Last Updated on by

 - You’re allowed to enjoy an occasional glass of red wine during your meals.
 Still, limit alcohol consumption.

-The Mediterranean diet provides plenty of health benefits:
+The Mediterranean diet plan provides plenty of health benefits:

 - Lowers cholesterol – eating whole grains instead of regular ones reduces bad cholesterol level which further leads to a healthy heart; other foods like lentils and beans contain vitamins that support a healthier heart.